Troubleshooting Topics

 - <troubleshooting>: Root element.

-- <title>: Problem name (often starting with "Why..." or describing the symptom).
+- <title>: Problem description (often starting with "Why..." or describing the symptom).

 - <troublebody>: Description of symptoms, causes, and solutions.